|

 overall.
 I felt that I did a lot better than my last few flights,

 and I think I have the confidence and skills now to go it alone.
+We met up with the pilot we almost hit at the

 FBO office, and talked about the incident.
 He spotted us only